-$$\mathcal{T}(y) = \exp\left[\log(\lambda)\left(y^{-2\tau}\right)\right]y - T.$$ (11)
+$$\mathcal{T}(y) = \exp\left[\log(\lambda)\left(y^{-2\tau}\right)\right]y - T.$$ (7)

 The first part of the equation describes a two-parameter tax function, with parameter λ governing the level of taxes and parameter τ governing the progressivity, and T is a lump-sum transfer.
+As compared to the widely used loglinear tax function, popularized by Feldstein (1969) and Heathcote et al. (2017), it allows to better jointly match the bottom and the top of the tax distribution.
+Loosely speaking, T is disciplined by average tax-net-of-transfer rates and τ by the marginal tax rates at the top.

 We set T and τ for the years 1950 and 2010 to match the transfer-to-output ratio and the difference in average marginal tax rates (AMTRs) between the top-10% and the bottom-90% of the income distribution.
-We measure transfers as income security programs, amounting to 1.1% of GDP in 1950 and 3.6% of GDP in 2010.
+We measure transfers as: food stamps; Supplemental Security Income (SSI); refundable tax credits; unemployment insurance, workers' compensation and temporary disability insurance; various additional assistance programs; and Medicaid.
+Transfers amount to 1.2% of GDP in 1950 and 4.0% of GDP in 2010.
 We use data from Mertens and Montiel Olea (2018) to compute the difference in AMTRs, equal to 13% in 1950 and 9% in 2010.
-We set exogenous spending G to match a spending-to-output ratio of 14% in both years.
-The parameter λ is determined by the restriction that the government budget has to clear period by period-see Appendix D.1 for further details on the calibration of taxes, transfers, and spending.